myduino/Hibiscus-Sense-Arduino/Exercise_13_IoT_FavoriotHTTPS/README.md

 ### Telegram Notification

-Before, creating the Telegram rule, you need to create a Telegram bot first. but, you need to upgrade to [BEGINNER PLAN](https://platform.favoriot.com/iot/subscriptions) plan, to use Telegram notification.
+Before, creating the Telegram rule, you need to create a Telegram bot first.
+But, you need to upgrade to [BEGINNER PLAN](https://platform.favoriot.com/iot/subscriptions) plan, to use Telegram notification.

 #### Create Telegram Bot